+Bullying is when individuals or groups seek to harm, intimidate or coerce someone who is perceived to be vulnerable.
 Bullying can occur through several types of anti-social behaviour.
 It is often motivated by prejudice against particular groups.
-For example, this may include cyber-bullying and prejudice-based bullying on the grounds of race, culture, sex, sexual orientation, homophobia, gender reassignment, SEND (as defined in the Equality Act 2010), the use of discriminatory language, religion and belief, or because a child is adopted or is a carer.
+For example, this may include cyberbullying and prejudice-based bullying on the grounds of race, culture, sex, sexual orientation, homophobia, gender reassignment, SEND (as defined in the Equality Act 2010), the use of discriminatory language, religion and belief, or because a child is adopted or is a carer or has a family member in prison.
+If a child is at risk of immediate harm then staff will report immediately to Social care or LADO and the schools safeguarding procedures will be followed.